kitnil/awesome/README.md

 - [pkgcheck](https://github.com/pkgcore/pkgcheck) - pkgcore-based QA utility for ebuild repos
 - [tre](https://github.com/laurikari/tre) - The approximate regex matching library and agrep command line tool.
 - [nx-libs](https://github.com/ArcticaProject/nx-libs) - nx-libs
-- [checkedc](https://github.com/microsoft/checkedc) - Checked C is an extension to C that adds checking to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
+- [checkedc](https://github.com/microsoft/checkedc) - Checked C is an extension to C that lets programmers write C code that is guaranteed by the compiler to be type-safe.
+The goal is to let people easily make their existing C code type-safe and eliminate entire classes of errors.
+Checked C does not address use-after-free errors.
 This repo has a wiki for Checked C, sample code, the specification, and test code.
 - [How-to-Make-a-Computer-Operating-System](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System) - How to Make a Computer Operating System in C++
 - [obs-studio](https://github.com/obsproject/obs-studio) - OBS Studio - Free and open source software for live streaming and screen recording
 - [redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.